utsav0/daily-dev-tips/src/pages/posts/javascript-reduce-method.md

 // 64
 ```

-We are giving the argument `total`, which is the `initialValue`, the next argument is the `currentValue` then we add the price to our total value.
+We are giving the argument `total`, which is the `initialValue`.
+The next argument is the `currentValue`.
+Then, we add the price to our total value.

 Then at the end, you see a `0` defined.
 This is the `initialValue` default.